 If the parasites affect the urinary system, there may also be:

 - blood in the urine

 - higher risk of bladder cancer

-Children may have stunted growth and a reduced capability to learn, according to the WHO.
+Children may have stunted growth and a reduced capability to learn, according to the

 If a person has symptoms, or they think they may have had contact with contaminated water, they should see a doctor.
 The doctor may refer them to an infectious disease or tropical medicine specialist.